tmivanus/Springboard/Capstone_02/README.md

 We first take a closer look at some variables to better understand them and detect possible problems.

 ...
-Under construction.
-Please, check 'data_analysis_and_results' code file ...
+This 'read_me' is under construction, but the code file has been completed.
+Please, check 'data_analysis_and_results' code file.
+Be aware that sometimes you need to reload the code file more than once so it can be visualized here at github ...